nikolicstefan/simple-16-bit-processor/README.md

   - RAM files contain test programs and data
   - ROM files contain microprogram control data for FETCH, ADDR, EXEC, and INTR units
 - Project was developed as part of coursework and is not intended for production use.

+## Acknowledgment

+- Parts of the project are based on course-provided Logisim circuit files and libraries, extended with additional components.